lh-lena/CPP/cpp04/notes.md

 };

 An abstract class inherited the pure virtual function from base class.

+Data abstraction can be used to protect data from being accessed by unauthorized methods.

 Note that you can derive an abstract class from a nonabstract class, and you can override a non-pure virtual function with a pure virtual function.